ziqlu0722/Recommender-System/README.md

-# INFO7390-RESEARCH PORTFOLIO-RECOMMENDER SYSTEM
+# RESEARCH PORTFOLIO-RECOMMENDER SYSTEM

 ## Background:
 This notebook is a practical introduction to major Recommender System techniques.
 Basically, Content-based Filtering, Collaborative Filtering, Hybrid Methods are discussed.

 ## Language:
 Python

 ## How to Use this Notebook:
 1. Start A Google Colab Notebook